|Here I am some time between day 1-3 with Ellie, Phoebe and Lottie |

 1. Space, time and privacy

-When people did come and visit I always appreciated it when they kept the visit short, 30 mins, an hour at the most and made themselves and me a cup of tea :) I also always really appreciated it when as soon as my baby so much as grumbled she was passed back to me, as a new mum believe me that grumble sounds like 1000 babies crying and you just want your baby back as soon as it cries.
-I also really appreciated it when people who were poorly stayed away until they were well, although this is perhaps a first baby worry as this all went out the window with Miss Tibs and Miss Dot when Miss Boo came home from playschool with all manner of coughs and sneezes!
+When people did come and visit I always appreciated it when they kept the visit short, 30 mins, an hour at the most and made themselves and me a cup of tea!
+I also always really appreciated it when as soon as my baby so much as grumbled she was passed back to me, as a new mum believe me that grumble sounds like 1000 babies crying and you just want your baby back as soon as it cries.
+I also really appreciated it when people who were poorly stayed away until they were well, although this is perhaps a first baby worry as this all went out the window with Phoebe and Lottie when Ellie came home from playschool with all manner of coughs and sneezes!

 2. Food, support and hugs